arm/ai-ml-sdk-model-converter/README.md

 The ML SDK Model Converter is a command line application that translate TOSA ML Models to VGF files.
-A VGF file is a model file containing SPIR-V™ modules and constants that are required to execute the model through the Arm® Vulkan® ML extensions.
+A VGF file is a model file containing SPIR-V™ modules and constants that are required to execute the model through the ML extensions for Vulkan®.
 The ML SDK Model Converter supports several different TOSA encodings as inputs:

 - TOSA FlatBuffers